-Because the intensity of the studies at the Benjamin Franklin Institute of Technology varies from program to program, the level of high school preparation for admission varies accordingly.
+Because the intensity of the studies at Benjamin Franklin Institute of Technology varies from program to program, the level of high school preparation for admission varies accordingly.

 - Applicants to the associate degree programs in electrical technology and engineering technologies (electronic, biomedical, computer, and mechanical) should have completed in high school: four full-year courses in English, at least four years in mathematics through Algebra II and/or up to pre-calculus, and at least one course in science. - Applicants to the associate degree programs in automotive, building technology and design, computer technology, construction management, health information technology, opticianry, and technology business and management, should have completed in high school: four full-year courses in English, at least three years in mathematics, and at least one course in science. - Applicants to the certificate programs in automotive, HVAC&R, ophthalmic assisting and practical electricity should have undertaken high school courses that reflect satisfactory development of basic English, mathematics, and science or technical skills. - Applicants to the automotive technology program must have correctable vision and hearing, an ability to stand for long periods, the ability to lift 30 pounds, and, for continuation into the second year of the program, a valid driver's license.
-These requirements stem from the machinery, repair equipment, and running engines encountered in the automotive laboratories and shops. - Applicants to the Bachelor of Science degree programs must have earned a qualifying associate degree from BFIT or another accredited college, with a minimum average of "C" in each English Composition course.
+These requirements stem from the machinery, repair equipment, and running engines encountered in the automotive laboratories and shops. - Applicants to the Bachelor of Science degree programs who have already earned a qualifying Associate of Science degree from BFIT or another accredited college must have a minimum average of "C" in each English Composition course.
 Applicants should be aware of the terms of articulation agreements with other two-year colleges.
-Failure to meet all of the terms as outlined in the articulation agreement may result in additional coursework prior to matriculation in the Bachelor of Science programs.
+Failure to meet all of the terms as outlined in the articulation agreement may result in additional coursework prior to matriculation in the Bachelor of Science programs. - Applicants to the Bachelor of Science degree in Electrical Engineering (BSEE) must have completed in high school: four full-years courses In English, four years in mathematics through pre-calculus or statistics, three years in science, and meet all standards to complete high school requirements.
+Students should have a minimum of 2.7 average GPA in math to gain admission directly into the BSEE program.